aroemers/mount-lite/README.md

 automatically whenever they are redefined (just like Mount, but with Mount Lite this can be disabled per state, something Mount may [have](https://github.com/tolitius/mount/issues/36) in the future as well).
 That's it.

 You like it?
 Feel free to use it.
 Don't like it?
-The original Mount is great as well!
+The original Mount is great!

 ## Usage